waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **To-Do:** Test `TALL_GRASS` and `LONG_GRASS` tiles on Route 35 as soon as they are accessible.

 ## XII.
 New Tile Discoveries
-*   PAVEMENT (Verified - Turn 29444): The patterned floor tile in the National Park, previously 'unknown', is traversable.
-*   PAVEMENT (Verified - Turn 29444): The patterned floor tile in the National Park, previously 'unknown', is traversable.